Ben on a hill

 I’ve played piano, organ and synths with some great bands and artists: Jont, Little Fish, Dogs Running Free, Candy Says, Gaz Coombes, Max Blansjaar.
 I’ve occasionally played my own songs too.

 I started Beanie Tapes back in 2019 to give physical form to some local music that I thought deserved more than a digital release and a couple of blog posts.
-Since then we’ve released 12 beautiful cassettes, put on some great launch gigs and established a modest but undeniable presence on the Oxford music scene.
+Since then we’ve released 15 beautiful cassettes, put on some great launch gigs and established a modest but undeniable presence on the Oxford music scene.

 In 2020 Nick Gill (playwright, composer, founder of a letterpress foundry and one of my oldest friends) and I started working on audio.computer, an effort to design and create a series of semi-autonomous musical instruments based on pencil sketches that Nick draws in his more inspired moments.
 I’m responsible for the programming and the electronics, and over the last couple of years I’ve progressed from fixing a transistor organ (quite easy) to designing and building an analog/digital drum machine that doesn’t sound terrible (quite hard).
+We started taking it seriously in 2025 with the launch of Beat Friend.

 And now I own a 1974 VW camper called Dusty.
 I’ve reached Peak Dad.